Phonics & Reading · App Comparison

 Frequently asked questions: ZigZu vs Jolly Phonics

-No. They serve different purposes.
-Jolly Phonics teaches letter sounds; ZigZu practises reading them in connected text.
-Use both: Jolly Phonics at school or in structured home sessions; ZigZu daily for oral reading practice.
+No, and it isn't meant to.
+They serve different purposes.
+Jolly Phonics teaches letter sounds in a structured sequence; ZigZu listens as your child practises reading those sounds aloud in connected text.
+The strongest results come from using both: Jolly Phonics at school or in structured home sessions to learn the sounds, and ZigZu daily for the oral reading practice that builds real fluency.

 ZigZu is the natural next step.
-Once children know their 42 sounds, the challenge is reading fluency — applying those sounds automatically while reading continuous text.
-ZigZu's daily read-aloud coaching builds this.
+Once children know their 42 sounds, the new challenge is fluency: applying those sounds automatically while reading continuous text, not just recalling them in isolation.
+ZigZu's daily read-aloud coaching builds exactly this.
+Your child reads real storybooks aloud, ZigZu listens in Indian English, and it corrects any mispronounced word on the spot, every day.

-Yes, the systematic approach works well.
-The limitation is that Jolly Phonics is calibrated for British English pronunciation — it won't flag Indian-specific errors like /t/ for /θ/ ("dis" for "this") as errors.
-ZigZu's Indian English model does.
+Yes, the systematic synthetic-phonics approach works well for Indian children, and many Montessori and CBSE schools use it.
+The one limitation is that Jolly Phonics is calibrated for British English pronunciation, so it won't flag Indian-specific substitutions like /t/ for /θ/ (saying 'dis' for 'this') as errors.
+ZigZu's Indian English model is built to catch exactly those patterns while reading, so the two work well together.

 Your child knows the sounds.
 Now let's build the fluency.